cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ## Step 7

 It's recommended that you start each step with a large numbered heading.
 Use the text editor toolbar to select your heading and give it the "Heading 2" style.
-Or simply follow the heading format in the template.

 Enter the instructions for your step after the heading.
 Use concise, plain language to describe each step.
 If possible, try and write your guide while actually walking through the steps yourself so you don't miss any details.